 If you do reject a potential tenant or employee (even a semi-informal employee like a baby sitter) based on a background check from a company that isn't a CRA, you could wind up in trouble with the Federal Trade Commission.

 You can find a fairly complete list of CRAs here.
 The list is helpfully divided into categories such as credit reporting, employment history, insurance, renting and so on.
-Note that you can request and dispute the information that these CRAs have stored for you.
+Note that you can request and dispute the information that these CRAs have stored for you, so you don't fail a background check yourself.